Financial Statement Notes

 They are filing financial statements with their filings as a good impression of the company name.

-They are the most important documents in accounting and finance.
-Those statements provide a clear view of the economic performance for a given period.
+Statements are the most important documents in accounting and finance.
+They provide a clear view of the economic performance for a given period.

-The Balance sheet statement highlights two key components: assets (components that are owned by a business).
-And liabilities (the amount borrowed or owed by a business).
+The Balance sheet statement highlights two key components: assets (components owned by a business) and liabilities (the amount borrowed or owed by a business).
 These two components are usually separated into two sections or subtotals.

 Assets can be further divided into current assets (capital assets and inventory) and fixed assets (property, plant, and equipment; investments in other enterprises).
 Assets simply mean what they own.

-Liabilities can be defined as a business' liabilities for which the business is legally liable to pay.
-It includes financial obligations that the business must pay outside of its cash flow and operating activities.
+Liabilities can be defined as liabilities for which a business is legally liable to pay.
+They include financial obligations that the business must pay outside of its cash flow and operating activities.

 Financial liabilities include non-financial obligations such as debt, and liabilities are also known as creditors' claims against a business's equity (ownership).